 Enjoy Leiden’s Canals and Waterways

 With more than 28 kilometres worth of canals and waterways in the city’s historic centre, Leiden is a water-lovers dream.
+Leiden’s canals date back to the 17th century.
 Second only to Amsterdam, Leiden is the Dutch city with the most waterways.

 Boat Cruises in Leiden